gkorpal/gkorpal.github.io/_drafts/post-draft.md

 ## LaTeX Setup in Chromebook

+For LaTeX I use Vim as text-editor and Zathura via MuPDF as pdf-viewer.
+Earier I used TexMaker as text-editor and Evince as pdf-viewer, but the [display scaling](https://www.reddit.com/r/Crostini/wiki/howto/adjust-display-scaling) was required tweaking for TexMaker and Evince was not unable to open DjVu files (hence no advantage of it using poppler), save annotated files by replacing the existing one, or open multiple PDF files without leading to system crash.

 1. Turn on Linux (Beta) by following [these steps](https://support.google.com/chromebook/answer/9145439?hl=en).
 2. Check that the sandbox (Penguin container/Crostini) is up-to-date.
 In your browser, go to `chrome://components`.
 Under `cros-termina`, select "Check for update".
 If you download an update, you might need to restart your Chromebook.
 3. Open terminal and update the packages `sudo apt-get update && sudo apt-get dist-upgrade` (there won't be any password prompts)